alanrob17/Understanding-Typescript/02-TypeScript-basics-and-basic-types.md

     move(1, 'Nurth'); // error
 ```

-Literal types can be used for number or strings and are especially useful for strings.
+Literal types can be used for numbers or strings and are especially useful for strings.

 In our ``combine()`` function example above we are expecting a string or number type as our input.
-We could describe this type by using a third parameter named ``resultConversion`` which we describe as a string so we will set it as type string.
+We could describe this type by using a third parameter named ``resultConversion`` which we describe as a string so we will set it as a type string.

 ```
     const combine = (input1: number | string, input2: number | string, resultConversion: string) => {